DIY Sugar Cakes for Bees

 - queen problems

-Making Wet Sugar Cakes for Your Bees
+How to Make Wet Sugar Cakes For Your Hives

-Despite good fall feeding (if needed), I am always concerned that small clusters won’t be able to reach food.
 My method of feeding soft damp sugar cakes in the hive in cold weather combines ideas from several other feeding methods.

 This emergency feeding method has been used in my bee yard for years.
 I call it “emergency”, but it can be used any time during the cold months of the year.